ABillBlakely/Silver-Box-Modular-HiFi-Preamp/readme.md

 Next steps:

-- Continue PCB layout.
+- Create a mechanical mock up of the assembly.
+Revise pcb's based on findings.
-- More detailed 3D Mock-ups to help establish the PCB envelopes and refine the design.
+- Put together power supply module that will be used for early development.
-- Blank Modules for prototyping.
+- Create blank/passive modules for prototyping.
 - Synchronize/clean the Octopart BOM with the schematic.

 Farther out: